 Boiled down to its essence, using the 2015 example, by taking Kentucky, you picked the team most likely to win the tournament, but if you took Duke or perhaps Wisconsin, you took the team most likely to win you the pool.

 If you follow the course I’m describing, it absolutely does not mean you’re going to win your pool this year or the year after that.
 Most years, your bracket will bust, and so it goes with March Madness.
 Sometimes, the public favorite will win the title.

 Other years, you’ll be backing the wrong horse.
-Another year you may be on the correct, less-heralded horse but the rest of your Elite 8 picks may seriously stink and end up costing you.
+Another year you may be on the correct, less-heralded horse but the rest of your Elite Eight picks may seriously stink and end up costing you.
 But there will be years when the strategy pays off, and you’ll hit the cash, perhaps winning a large pool, or multiple medium-sized pools if you have several entries.
-I’d rather strike gold once or twice then pick the winner, but never win, all the time.
+I’d rather strike gold once or twice than pick the winner but never win all the time.

 For much more tournament coverage, come back to SharpSide often and also visit RotoGrinders Sports Betting.